minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $ sudo su - btcrpcexplorer
   ```

-* Fetch the latest GitHub repository information, display the release tags (use the latest `v3.3.0` in this example), and update:
+* Fetch the latest GitHub repository information, display the release tags (use the latest `v3.3.0` in this example), and update

   ```sh
   $ cd /home/btcrpcexplorer/btc-rpc-explorer